-- 2.4 There should be a sufficient quantity of portable emergency equipment such as fire extinguishers and Protective Breathing Equipment (PBE), considering the cargo size, cargo type, persons on board and type of operation (e.g. EDTO).
-Fire extinguishers and other life-saving equipment should be stowed in an accessible locations and marked accordingly. - 2.5 All smoke and fire detectors shall be maintained as per the applicable Instructions for Continued Airworthiness (ICA) or Component Maintenance Manual (CMM), if modification has been carried out to install such equipment. - 2.6 Supplemental oxygen systems in the passenger compartment where cargo is stowed should either be deactivated or removed. - 2.7 Articles under the air operator's property that are classified as dangerous goods (such as portable devices containing lithium batteries) and that are required to be carried in the passenger compartment for the normal operation of the aircraft or to meet relevant airworthiness requirements may be allowed, subject to CAAS' approval, and should be protected or repositioned away from areas stowed with cargo so that they do not pose as an additional fire risk. - 2.8 The air conditioning and pressurisation system should be set taking into account the location of crew and cargo on board, and any emergency procedure that utilises the systems. - 2.9 To prevent overheating of passenger compartment systems, non-flight essential systems, such as in-flight entertainment systems, seat power systems, unused galley ovens and chiller should to be switched off. - 2.10 Markings or placards should be used to indicate the maximum allowable stowage mass at a given location within the passenger cabin, and identify areas that cargo should not be stowed.
+- 3.1 The AOC holder should provide for a sufficient quantity of portable emergency equipment such as fire extinguishers and Protective Breathing Equipment (PBE), after considering the cargo size, cargo type, persons on board and type of operation (e.g., EDTO).
+Fire extinguishers and other life-saving equipment should be stowed in accessible locations and marked accordingly.
+Nonetheless, the following fire extinguishers should be made available in the main deck: - Two Underwriters Laboratories (UL)2A (2.5 gallon) rated water portable fire extinguishers, - At least two fire extinguishers with a minimum UL4A-80B:C rated extinguishers or equivalent, and - The quantity and type of fire extinguishers identified as necessary in the AOC holder's risk assessment. - 3.2 All smoke and fire detectors shall be maintained as per the applicable Instructions for Continued Airworthiness (ICA) or Component Maintenance Manual (CMM) if modification has been carried out to install such equipment. - 3.3 Supplemental oxygen systems in the passenger compartment where cargo is stowed should either be deactivated or removed. - 3.4 Articles under the air operator's property that are classified as dangerous goods (such as portable devices containing lithium batteries) and that are required to be carried in the passenger compartment for the normal operation of the aircraft or to meet relevant airworthiness requirements may be allowed, subject to CAAS' approval, and should be protected or repositioned away from areas stowed with cargo so that they do not pose as an additional fire risk. - 3.5 The air conditioning and pressurisation system should be set taking into account the location of crew and cargo on board, and any emergency procedure that utilises the systems. - 3.6 To prevent overheating of passenger compartment systems, non-flight essential systems, such as in-flight entertainment systems, seat power systems, unused galley ovens and chiller should be switched off. - 3.7 Markings or placards should be used to indicate the maximum allowable stowage mass at a given location within the passenger cabin and identify areas that cargo should not be stowed.